christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-Cohen shared that "the web version [was] taken directly from the one I used on the painting machine."[^cohen2002] The motifs painted by AARON KCAT are few, but the outputs are infinite.
+Cohen shared that "the web version [was] taken directly from the one I used on the painting machine."[^cohen2002] The motifs painted by AARON KCAT are few, but the compositions are infinite.
 The images can feature one, two, or three figures; or none at all.
-The figures can be shown full-body, from the waist up, or in close-up.
-They are usually standing but sometimes sitting.
-There can be plants of various sizes in pots of various sizes, usually on the floor but sometimes raised on plinths.
-The pots can also appear empty.
-The back wall is always visible.
-Somtimes the floor is visible.
-Sometimes two side walls are shown as well.
-Sometimes an abstract painting (so, a painting within a painting) graces the back wall.
+The figures can be standing or sitting, and shown full-body, from the waist up, or in close-up.
+Potted plants can sit on the floor or stand on plinths; sometimes the pots are empty.
+The back wall is always visible, and often the floor is too.
+Occasionally, two side walls and even the ceiling are shown.
+Now and again, an abstract painting (so, a painting within a painting) graces the back wall.

 ## From Screen to Print